seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 A single instruction from the architecture manual is often modeled as multiple target instructions, depending upon its operands.
 For example, a manual might describe an add instruction that takes a register or an immediate operand.
-An LLVM target could model this with two instructions named ``ADDri`` and ``ADDrr``.
+An LLVM37 target could model this with two instructions named ``ADDri`` and ``ADDrr``.

 You should define a class for each instruction category and define each opcode